-Donna Lee, Singh, Raghuwinder, Strahan, Ronald E., Fontenot, Kathryn, Kirk-Ballard, Heather
+Donna R. Lee, Singh, Raghuwinder, Strahan, Ronald E., Fontenot, Kathryn, Kirk-Ballard, Heather

 Ken Maki Horticultural Series, Late Summer and Early Fall Lawn Care

 Ouachita Parish Extension Office, 704 Cypress Street, West Monroe

 Scott Center, Macon Ridge Research station, 212 Macon Ridge Road, Building B, Winnsboro

 Registration begins at 8:30 a.m. with program beginning at 9 a.m.